digital world it is possible to conduct most offshore operations in our

 onshore and offshore personnel, together, reducing the cost of sending a lot of

 onshore based personnel onboard for many days.
 And not to mention: You can do your HAZID and HAZOP by doing the

 operation instead of talking about it in a crowded meeting room.

 After such preparation’s

 footprint and costs will definitely be reduced.

-Many shipping companies have experienced unexpectedly issues with the electric propulsion system on their ships and need to take several actions to ensure that incidents are properly investigated and that prevention measures are deployed to avoid reoccurrence of similar problems.
+Many shipping companies have experienced unexpected issues with the electric propulsion system on their ships.
+They have had to ensure that incidents are properly investigated and that prevention measures are deployed to avoid reoccurrence of similar problems.

 One of the actions needed is to enhance the electric competence of the engineers onboard the vessels.
 The main purpose of such training is to contribute to